 Just because you’re working from home doesn’t mean its time to do that lengthy wardrobe clear out you’ve been wanting to do.
 Doing non work-related tasks will lead to distractions.
 Set time at the weekend to do this.

 With today’s technology we can keep connected to check in with co-workers to make sure we are all on the same page, it is important to have an update at the start of the day and at the end.

 Day to day in the office you’re probably not working 100% of the time.
 So, it’s okay to move away from your screen, take 5 and recharge.

 Your home probably won’t have the same buzz as your busy office space so put on some music or turn on the radio, so you don’t feel like you’re alone.

 When it reaches the end of the day be sure to turn off any work-related notifications, leave no trace of work that will tempt you to return.
 Head to the sofa, put your feet up and relax or go out for a walk whilst the weathers so good!

 12. Get some shut eye.

 We require 7-9 hours of sleep each night.
 However, long commutes, especially for those in London, can lead to late nights and insufficient rest.
 This situation presents an excellent opportunity to enhance your sleep hygiene and bedtime routines for the future.
 Sufficient sleep boosts brain function, increases energy levels, and enhances your ability to handle challenges.
 Plus, when you’re tired, you’re more likely to crave sugary or starchy foods – ensuring adequate sleep reduces the need for junk food.
 Read more about sleep hygiene in our previous blogs here

 13. Spend time with family.

-Whilst being confined to our homes may be more extreme over the coming week and can be a challenge, there are certainly some silver linings to our newfound situation.
-Our only choice is to make the most out it and take the small wins wherever they arise!
+Whilst working from home and being confined to our homes may be more extreme over the coming week and can be a challenge, there are certainly some silver linings to our newfound work-from-home situation.
+Our only choice is to make the most out of it and take the small wins wherever they arise!